|

 - To identify and invite reviewers for assigned papers

-- To ensure that manuscripts are reviewed in a thorough and fair manner
+- To ensure that papers are reviewed in a thorough, fair, and timely manner

 - Possible Recommendations